 Once a Payload stages, it becomes an agent.
 Agents allow you to interact with the target system.

 On the Agents tab, click on an agent to interact with it.
-The console that you presented with allows you to interact with you agent.
+The console that you are presented with allows you to interact with you agent.
 The following commands will help you get your bearings:

 help [command name]